dansheffler/dtsheffler.com/_teaching/logic/syllabus.md

 ---
-title: Syllabus
+title:      MH Logic Syllabus
-author: Dan Sheffler
+author:     Dan Sheffler - daniel_sheffler@georgetowncollege.edu
-date: 2014-09-01
+date:       2018-07-30
-layout: noheader
+permalink:  /logicsyllabus/
 ---

-Instructor
-:   Dan Sheffler
-Contact
-:   dansheffler@uky.edu\

 ## Course Summary ##

 Traditional logic is a course that is designed to train the student in the basic principles of rational thought.
 The emphasis rests on the form of sensible intellectual discourse rather than its content.
-This course begins with a technical mastery of the basic syllogism and moves through increasingly more complicated structures so that the student can apply logical structure with facility to any subject matter.
+This course begins with a technical mastery of the basic syllogism and moves through increasingly more complicated structures so that the student can apply logical inference with facility to any subject matter.

 ## Objectives ##